California Bill Would Exempt Veteran Teachers from Paying State Income Tax

 The legislation comes as an incentive to keep teachers in the state and draw new ones in an attempt to address California’s ongoing teacher shortage in the state.

-"That convinced a lot of potential teachers not to pursue a credential,” said Milevski.
+"That convinced a lot of potential teachers not to pursue a credential,” said Milevsky.

 "This bill is an effort to plug the hole and say we're lifting teachers up,” said Senator Henry Stern, a Democrat from Calabasas.